Glossary: HR & Recruiting Definitions

 A talent pool is the company’s own point of contact for potential employees.
 It is an invaluable tool, especially for filling vacancies and should therefore not be missing from a talent acquisition strategy.

-In order to secure the interest of recruited and acquired talent, the relationship between them and the company must be constantly cultivated.
-The talent acquisition process should therefore also include the implementation of so-called “nurturing” campaigns.
+Therefore, the talent acquisition process should also include the implementation of so-called “nurturing” campaigns.

 In larger companies, there are often specialised talent acquisition professionals who focus on these processes.
 Common job titles include: